 Any facility or system from which CO2 capture is desired.
 These sources may include coal and natural gas combustion power plants, Marcellus shale gas cleanup, cement production plants, confined spaces such as submarines and space shuttles/stations, landfills and aerobic digesters for biogas cleaning, and waste incineration units.

-Inventors: Walter Wilfong, McMahan Gray, Yee Soong, and Brian Kail
+Inventors: Walter C. Wilfong, McMahan Gray, Yee Soong, Brian Kail

-Inventors: Henry Pennline, James Hoffman, McMahan Gray, Daniel Fauth, and Kevin Resnik
+Inventors: Henry Pennline, James Hoffman, McMahan Gray, Daniel Fauth, Kevin Resnick

 For more information Contact Us